DavidJ7705/SoC_Project/index.md

 <br><img src="https://raw.githubusercontent.com/DavidJ7705/SoC_Project/main/docs/assets/images/fastcircuit1.png"> <br>
 Upon further inspecting the logic block for the updated code, you can see a new circuit with multiple logic blocks in the programe. `Block_position`, and `counter` are driving data and controlling the signals in the system.
-The signals are being transformed using various components like adders (rtl_add), multiplexers (rtl_mux) and also comparators (rtl_ge, rtl_lt).
-In the bottom half there is a counter system (counter_reg [15:0]) which is used being used as a timer and generating outputs based on the current value.
+The signals are being transformed using various components like adders `(rtl_add)`, multiplexers `(rtl_mux)` and also comparators `(rtl_ge, rtl_lt)`.
+In the bottom half there is a counter system `(counter_reg [15:0])`, which is used being used as a timer and generating outputs based on the current value.

 <br><img src="https://raw.githubusercontent.com/DavidJ7705/SoC_Project/main/docs/assets/images/colourstripescircuit.png"> <br>